 “Personally, I was quite disappointed by some of my friends and the church I was attending at that time.
-I was ostracized and treated differently.
-I was also victimized at the commune where I lived, where two boyfriends of my housemates left vicious notes under my door or defaced the paper and left it for me to see on the kitchen counter with [slurs] written in marker and one of the ‘kissers’ changed into a girl,” Smeets continued.
+I was ostracised and treated differently.
+I was also victimised at the commune where I lived, where two boyfriends of my housemates left vicious notes under my door or defaced the paper and left it for me to see on the kitchen counter with [slurs] written in marker and one of the ‘kissers’ changed into a girl,” Smeets continued.

 After the publication of the photograph, many closeted students came out.
 Some even contacted and befriended Smeets to thank her.
-The internationally recognized photograph has been integral to increasing queer visibility at SU and in South Africa.
+The internationally recognised photograph has been integral to increasing queer visibility at SU and in South Africa.

-According to Smeets, the greatest honour from this photo was being part of the Nelson Mandela Foundation’s exhibition in 2019 called “Insurgent Citizens: protests in a post-democratic South Africa.”
+According to Smeets, the greatest honour from this photo was being part of the Nelson Mandela Foundation’s exhibition in 2019 called “Insurgent Citizens: protests in a post-democratic South Africa”.

 “The opening day was on Human Rights Day and was dedicated to photojournalism that shifted human rights in our country.
-My particular photo sparked more than just a debate, it led to a whole new conversation about fear, abuse and living in the shadows of who you really are”, said Smeets.
+My particular photo sparked more than just a debate, it led to a whole new conversation about fear, abuse and living in the shadows of who you really are,” said Smeets.

-Viwe Kobokana, chairperson of the Transformation Committee of the SRC, believes that SU is welcoming of the LGBTQ+ community, but does not believe that is a truly safe space for all queer people.
+Queer visibility on campus, as well as the integration of queer persons into non-queer spaces, remains one of the most divisive topics at SU.
+Viwe Kobokana, chairperson of the Transformation Committee of the SRC, believes that SU is welcoming of the LGBTQIA+ community, but does not believe it is a truly safe space for all queer people.

-In an edition of Die Matie from last year, journalist Brynley van Aardt covered allegations of homophobia and queerphobia against queer persons in leadership in Wilgenhof Residence.
+In an edition of Die Matie from last year, journalist Brynley van Aardt covered allegations of homophobia and queerphobia against queer persons in leadership in Wilgenhof.
 This is the former residence of current SU Chancellor, Justice Edwin Cameron.
-Cameron, also a former member of the Die Matie editorial team, tells of his years (1972-1976) as a closeted student at SU by saying, “As was the political and religious climate in Stellenbosch at the time, it was a deeply homophobic environment.
+Cameron, also a former member of the Die Matie editorial team, tells of his years (1972-1976) as a closeted student at SU.

+“As was the political and religious climate in Stellenbosch at the time, it was a deeply homophobic environment.
 During my time at Wilgenhof, I only had one friend to whom I had come out.
-Through covert messaging, we had both discovered we were gay men”.
+Through covert messaging, we had both discovered we were gay men.”

 “I feared exposure, so I avoidedany political engagements.
 I was a ‘mak Engelsman’.
 Hiding was accessory to lack of political courage,” he continued.

-Justice Cameron was amongst those who participated and spoke at South Africa’s first-ever Pride march on 13 October 1990.
+Cameron, a retired justice of the Constitutional Court of South Africa, was amongst those who participated and spoke at South Africa’s first-ever Pride march on 13 October 1990.
 The event was not merely a march, but also a demonstration against apartheid and the discriminatory laws of South Africa at the time.

-“When I came out, it was a release of not only personal energy, but also political energy, and of courage”, said Cameron.
+“When I came out, it was a release of not only personal energy, but also political energy, and of courage,” said Cameron.

 “I feel like a lot of people discovered their identities in lockdown when we were forced to isolate and learn more about ourselves.
 Now we have a lot of people coming out of the closet.
 But, don’t feel pressure to be public with your identity.
 Whether you are the most visibly queer person or you are the only one who knows, your identity is valid.
 In a perfect world, we would all be living in a society where we can live openly and freely.
-I hope that we’re on the way there”, said Mardene van Schalkwyk, a second year BA (Visual Communication Design) student.
+I hope that we’re on the way there,” said Mardene van Schalkwyk, a second year BA (Visual Communication Design) student.

-Alex Vink, a final year LLB student, believes that if minority groups are afforded a chance to succeed and the right tools and resources, positive change will happen.
+Alex Vink, a final-year LLB student, believes that if minority groups are afforded a chance to succeed and the right tools and resources, positive change will happen.
 Positive change can be made and can occur constantly, in all spheres – not only those that are queer-related.

-“[What] I think has shaped and will always shape Queerdom at SU is the queer individuals on campus, who don’t necessarily choose to, but still boldly represent queer culture and our community.
-[Those] who tend not to even be in leadership, but who walk in their queerdom and express themselves fearlessly everyday…[They] are the ones who, even if unintentionally, make the political statement of “We’re here, we’re queer!”, said Vink.
+“What I think has shaped and will always shape Queerdom at SU is the queer individuals on campus, who don’t necessarily choose to, but still boldly represent queer culture and our community.
+Those who tend not to even be in leadership, but who walk in their queerdom and express themselves fearlessly everyday.
+They are the ones who, even if unintentionally, make the political statement of ‘We’re here, we’re queer!’,” said Vink.